simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 ## Understanding Wireless Interference

-Before we delve into the details of access point placement, let's first explore the different kinds of **wireless interference** that can affect network performance.
+Before we dig into the details of access point placement, let's first explore the different kinds of **wireless interference** that can affect network performance.
 By understanding these interference sources, we can strategically position access points to minimize their impact.
 Here are some common types of wireless interference:

 ### 1. Physical Obstructions

 **Physical obstructions** like walls, floors, and furniture can impede the propagation of wireless signals, resulting in reduced coverage and weaker signal strength.
-It's crucial to consider the layout of your space and the potential obstacles that can obstruct signal transmission.
+You need to consider the layout of your space and the potential obstacles that can obstruct signal transmission.

 ### 2. Electromagnetic Interference (EMI)